Kerastase Nutritive Masquintense Thick Hair Review

 Repairing Dry Or Damaged Hair With Kerastase Nutritive Masquintense

-Kerastase Nutritive Masquintense nourishing treatment – which some simply call “Kerastase Mask”- is supposed to provide the hair with a concentrated dose of hydration and nourishment.
-It was created for individuals with dry or overly sensitized hair, and is one of the best hair rejuvenation conditioners available.
-This deep conditioning product is advertised as a complete solution, providing deep moisturizing penetration, hair nourishment, protection against dryness, and much more.
+Kerastase Nutritive Masquintense nourishing treatment – which some simply call “Kerastase Mask”- provides hair with a concentrated dose of hydration and nourishment.
+It was created for individuals with dry or overly sensitized hair.
+Karastase Nutritive Masquintense treatment is one of the best hair rejuvenation conditioners available.
+This deep conditioning product is advertised as a complete solution.
+The mask provides deep moisturizing penetration, hair nourishment, protection against dryness, and much more.

 The company also states that the formula is weightless and will not affect styling.
 There are two different kinds of Kerastase Masquintense, one for thick hair and the other for fine hair.
-My hair is on the thicker side, so naturally, I decided to test the one for thick hair.
+My hair is on the thicker side, so I naturally like to test the mask for thicker hair.
 Kerastase advertises the same benefits for both types, so I assume the difference is in the weight of the formula.
 During use, I took note of the following categories:

 - Texture & Scent.